Hedgehogs Get Major Road Safety Boost with New Warning Signs

-Hedgehogs and other small animals are set to receive greater protection on English roads thanks to rule changes announced today, making it easier for local authorities to install wildlife warning signs.
+Hedgehogs and other small animals are about to get better protection on English roads.
+New rule changes will make it easier for local councils to install wildlife warning signs, aiming to cut road deaths among these vulnerable creatures.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.